Len Sokoloff / firstname.lastname@example.org / 1959 220S cabriolet

-When it comes time to replace the coil in your Mercedes-Benz Ponton, which replacement should you use?
-I was not sure, so I contacted Randy Durrance who had been working with Mercedes-Benz ignition systems for 25 years.
-Randy, without hesitation, said I needed to use the Bosch red coil, which has a Bosch number of 00013 or 0 221 119 030.
+When it comes time to replace the coil in your Mercedes-Benz Ponton, which replacement coil should you use?
+I was unsure, so I contacted Randy Durrance who had been working with Mercedes-Benz ignition systems for 25 years.
+Randy, without hesitation, said I needed the Bosch red coil, which has a Bosch number of 00013 or 0 221 119 030.

-He indicated that I should avoid the Bosch blue coil because production for the blue coil has moved to Mexico and he has experienced some quality control issues with these particular units.
+He indicated that I should avoid the Bosch blue coil because production for the blue coil has moved to Mexico, and he had experienced some quality control issues with these particular units.

-With the Bosch red coil, you should use a resistor of 1.8 ohms if you are still using points.
+With the Bosch red coil, a resistor of 1.8 ohms should be used if the car is still using points.
 With an electronic ignition, the resistor is not needed.
 My Ponton already had a 1.1 ohm resistor in it.
 After talking with Randy about it, I decided to try the new coil with the resistor I currently have in my car.
 There typically is some leeway built into the suggested resistance numbers, so my slightly under-rated 1.1 ohm resistor should work sufficiently well.
 If there is a problem with it, the only thing that will happen is I might go through a set of points a little faster than with the 1.8 ohm resistor.
 Randy suggested that I continue to run the car at the factory specifications and possibly consider opening up the plug gap just a bit.
-This might improve the idle quality a bit and increase the response to about 2000 rpm.
+This might improve the idle quality a bit and increase the response to about 2000 RPM.

 If you prefer to use a Bosch coil that is a direct substitute for the OEM coil, the original Bosch number was TK 12 A 10.
 The original Mercedes-Benz part number was 000 158 07 03.
 I believe the modern day equivalent Bosch number is 0 221 102 001.
 With the above information, you should be able to obtain the coil from any Mercedes-Benz dealer or Bosch distributor.